AlexisTheLarge/faceset-builder/README.md

 This script provies an option for blur detection using Laplacian Variance (```--laplacian-tolerance```).
 This has been included because some people have expressed interest in such a feature.
 I can not personally recommend using said option, since I have had **very** unpredictable results when testing it.
 It should be considered an experimental feature.

+## Troubleshooting

+If the extraction process is slow (taking multiple seconds per photo), the problem is most likely that dlib isn't compiled with CUDA support.
+Install dlib from git (https://github.com/davisking/dlib) in order see more info during the installation about why CUDA support might not be working.

 # License